fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

-- The Blade Itself - Joe Abercrombie
+- Before They Are Hanged - Joe Abercrombie
+- Creating Consent Culture - Erica Scott and Marcia Baczynski

 **Read in 2022**